Telemedicine

 - Telehealth services that may not require an Alabama license:

-- The physician is licensed in another state or D.C.; and services are irregular or infrequent (less than ten days/calendar year or ten patients/a calendar year); or
+- The physician is licensed in another state or D.C.; and services are irregular or infrequent (telehealth medical services occurring fewer than ten days in a calendar year or involving fewer than ten patients in a calendar year); or

 - Services are provided in consultation with an Alabama licensed physician, limited to ten days in a calendar year, or necessary medical care is provided to a patient being transported into Alabama.